ataberk-xyz/ataberk-xyz.github.io/_posts/2019-05-13-python-library-hijacking-eng.md

 ```-rw-r--r-- : chmod 644```

-It means that "dumb" root user learned his lesson from his mistakes.
+It means that root user learned his lesson from his mistakes.
 Surprisingly, it looks pretty secure.
 We should have a look inside this script.

 ![libr_running_script]({{site.url}}/assets/images/library_hijacking/libr_running_script.png)

 Okay, it's pretty funny.
-That "dumb" developer might have tried something.
+That developer might have tried something.
 But, he may have forgotten to remove this file.

 Quick analyze of saiyajin.py: